savieai/savie-server/PROJECT_DOCUMENTATION.md

 1. **400/500 errors on text enhancement**:
    - Check JSON format for proper structure
-   - Ensure Delta format is properly stringified if using "format": "delta"
+   - Ensure Delta format is properly sent as an object when using "format": "delta"
    - Verify content is not empty

 2. **Authentication Issues**: